ibm-cloud-docs/discovery-data/connector-web-cloud.md

       Expand *More connection settings*, and then set **Connect to on-premise network** to `On`.
 Provide details about your {{site.data.keyword.SecureGateway}} connection.

-1. If you want to look for and extract question and answer pairs, select **Apply FAQ extraction**.
+1. If you want to look for and extract question-and-answer pairs, select **Apply FAQ extraction**.

     For more information, see [FAQ extraction](/docs/discovery-data?topic=discovery-data-sources#faq-extraction).